omaximov/euler/README.md

 # euler

-Project Euler solutions, some written in Haskell, the rest in Python
+Project Euler solutions, some written in Haskell, the rest in Python.